-Jack Cowie was born on March 30, 1912.
+Jack Cowie was born March 30, 1912.
 Had he been born at the right place in the right time, he might have been remembered today as one of the greatest bowlers in history.
 Abhishek Mukherjee looks at one of New Zealand cricket’s earliest superstars.

 Instead, he had to be content with the tag of one of New Zealand’s earliest superstars.
-Given that his numbers read 45 wickets from nine Tests (these were the only Tests New Zealand had played during the era) at 21.53 and a strike rate of 45.0 one can only imagine the heights his numbers would have reached had he had a proper career. “[Richard] Hadlee is the only NZ [New Zealand] pace bowler who may have been superior [to Cowie], and he had vastly greater opportunities,” wrote Wisden.
+Given that his numbers read 45 wickets from 9 Tests (these were the only Tests New Zealand had played during the era) at 21.53 and a strike rate of 45 one can only imagine the heights his numbers would have reached had he had a proper career. “[Richard] Hadlee is the only NZ [New Zealand] pace bowler who may have been superior [to Cowie], and he had vastly greater opportunities,” wrote Wisden.

 To put things into perspective, if we put a 40-wicket restriction, Cowie has the best average among all New Zealand bowlers (ahead of Richard Hadlee and Shane Bond; they are the only three with a sub-25 average) and the second-best strike rate (after Bond; Hadlee had a strike rate of 50.8).
 His performances were all the more incredible given the fact that he never played Test cricket on the winning side.
 Wisden wrote: “A couple of generations later his [Cowie’s] career might have been very different.”

 What was Cowie like?
 Len Hutton had mentioned that Cowie had “terrific pace off the pitch, a forked-lightning off-break and lift and swing away from the right-hand batsman.”
-He would have known: he was, after all, dismissed by Cowie four times in seven Tests; and it was not only Hutton.
+He would have known: he was, after all, dismissed by Cowie 4 times in 7 Tests; and it was not only Hutton.
 Cowie had troubled the best of batsmen with his mysterious movement off the pitch at a deceptive pace.

 Cowie never had a middle name, and was, for whatever reason, referred to as JA.
 His other (and more appropriate) nickname was Bull.
 Wisden wrote: “His trademark [Cowie’s] was a hand-raised appeal-cum-roar of ‘Aaaaaat?’, though his next remark to the umpire could be: ‘You know, I reckon it’s getting a bit chilly.
 D’you think I could have my sweater?”